Deepak191120/web_dev/README.md

 # web_dev<br>
-This is the first repo i have created to store my lernings of web develoment.
+This is the first repo i have created to store my learnings of web develoment.